navaru/playground/source/StyledSwitch/readme.md

 - `useSwitchApi` is the "headless" part of the component, it takes in the required `props` from the `<Switch>` component and returns the `api` that will be used by `Switch` and all its subcomponent parts.
 - `useSwitch` is a context consumer, and has the role of providing the `api` to all its subcomponents.

+#### Why is this structure usedul?

+In `~/views/SwitchDemo.tsx` there are two versions of the switch component, one with default styles and one customized.
+The current structure makes it easy to extend the component, either by changing its appearance or by adding custom functionality.